-We expect our research and development expenses to increase in future periods as we enroll our Phase 3 clinical trial and prepare to seek regulatory approval of atacicept in IgAN, and if we resume development of other indications or product candidates.
+We expect our research and development expenses to increase in future periods as we continue to initiate sites and enroll participants in ORIGIN 3, prepare for applications for regulatory approval of atacicept in IgAN, initiate and conduct additional clinical trials of atacicept, including the PIONEER trial, and if we expand development of atacicept in other indications or product configurations, or other product candidates.

-General and administrative expenses
+General and Administrative Expenses

 General and administrative expenses consist primarily of compensation and personnel-related expenses, including stock-based compensation, for our personnel in executive management, legal, finance, human resources, and other administrative functions.
 General and administrative expenses also include professional fees paid for accounting, auditing, legal, tax and consulting services, and other general overhead costs to support our operations.
-General and administrative expenses are recorded as expense in the period they are incurred, and payments we make prior to the receipt of goods or services to be used for general and administrative purposes efforts are deferred as prepaid expenses until the goods or services are received and used.
+General and administrative expenses are recorded as expense in the period in which they are incurred, and payments we make prior to the receipt of goods or services to be used for general and administrative purposes are deferred as prepaid expenses until the goods or services are received and used.